stommen/stommen.github.io/_schools/chalmers/msc_y1.md

 layout: page
 title: Master year 1
 description: |
   Courses during year 1 of my master's degree.
 Note that I during spring 2025 took part in an exchange semester at Nanyang Technological University (NTU) in Singapore as part of that academic year.
 This page contains the courses I attended at Chalmers during fall 2024.
-The courses I attended at NTU can be found [here](https://stommen.github.io/schools/courses_nanyang/).
 img:
 category: Master
 nav: true